vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 </a>
 <em>YOUP02 Cognac Walnut</em>

-If you're looking for more info about desk choices, you can take a look at [Reddit - StandingDesk](https://www.reddit.com/r/StandingDesk/) to discus about standing desks.
+If you're looking for more information about desk choices, you can take a look at [Reddit - StandingDesk](https://www.reddit.com/r/StandingDesk/) to discuss standing desks.

 ---
 ## Monitor

 The monitor is a Philips 49" curved screen with a resolution of 5120 x 1440.
-With an aspect ratio of 32:9 and curving of 1800R.
+It has an aspect ratio of 32:9 and a curvature of 1800R.
-It's the size of two 27" next to each other.
+It's the size of two 27" screens next to each other.

 This is one of my best purchases ever!
 I still love it every day.
 The big advantage compared to two separate 27" screens is that you can split your application windows however you like at any given moment.